Racquetball: Service

 Serve style varies drastically from player to player.
 Generally, they are divided into two types: offensive and defensive.
 Most players use an offensive serve for the first serve, and a defensive serve if they need to hit a second serve.
 Of the offensive serves, the most common is the drive.
 The intention with this serve is for the ball to travel low and fast towards either back corner, and to bounce twice before striking either side wall or the back wall.
 If the opponent is adjusting to the drive serve, the server will throw in any variety of jam serves.

 A jam serve is an offensive serve which attempts to catch the opponent off balance by making use of difficult angles and unfrequented play space.
 The most common jam serve is the Z-serve, which strikes the front wall close to a side wall.
 The ball bounces quickly off the side wall, then strikes the floor and then the opposite side wall about 30–35 feet back.
 Depending upon the spin the server gives the Z-serve, the resulting carom may prove unpredictable and difficult to return.
 Side spin may cause the ball to bounce parallel to the back wall.

-A pinch serve is similar to a drive serve; however, the ball strikes a side wall very low and close to the serving box.
+A pinch serve is similar to a drive serve, but the ball strikes a side wall very low and close to the serving box.
 With the appropriate spin, the ball has little bounce, and is difficult to return.
 It is possible that a successful serve would strike the sidewall before the short line, and land on the floor after the short line.

 If the player faults on the first serve, they will usually hit a defensive serve.
 Defensive serves do not usually garner aces, but they are designed to generate a weak return by the opponent, thereby setting up the server to win the point.
 Most defensive serves are any variety of lob serves.
 A plain lob serve is a ball hit with a long, high arch into either back corner.
 The goal is to hit the ball so that it lands as close as possible to the back wall, giving the opponent very little room to hit a solid return.
 A junk lob takes a shallower arch, and lands close to the side wall somewhere between the dotted line and the back wall.
-This lob is intended to deceive the opponent into thinking he has an easy kill.
-However, since the ball is in the deep zone, it will more likely set up the server for an offensive shot.
+This lob is intended to deceive the opponent into thinking he has an easy kill, but since the ball is in the deep zone, it will more likely set up the server for an offensive shot.